 # Check: Hunting > Custom detection rules > select rule > Last run resultsCreate a comprehensive policy documentation artifact that records every detection policy, its configuration, target scope, and validation status.
 This document serves as both an operational reference and an audit artifact.

-# WHAT: Export the complete Defender configuration from a device
+# WHAT: Export the complete Defender configuration from a device.

 # WHY: Creates a comprehensive policy report for documentation,